-5.1 Interest, security and payment terms as detailed in note no. 19 and for movement in borrowings during the year refer note 19A.

-6. Details of Amount as reported in the quarterly returns and amount as per books of accounts against borrowings outstanding during the period FY 2021-22:
+- 5.1.
+Interest, security and payment terms as detailed in note no. 19 and for movement in borrowings during the year refer note 19A. - 5.2.
+There were no differences as reported in the quarterly returns in terms of current assets secured against borrowings outstanding during the year